Blacksad: Blacksad: The Sketch Files

 A "behind the scenes" look at the making of the first Blacksad album from 2005, including preproduction art and interviews with Canales and Guarnido.

 Adaptations

 Film version

 In 2006, Variety reported that a film adaptation of Blacksad was in development.
 To be produced by Thomas Langmann and directed by Louis Leterrier (The Transporter, The Incredible Hulk), it was originally scheduled for a 2009 release.
 Alexandre Aja (The Hills Have Eyes, Piranha 3D) had also expressed interest in directing the film, which was reportedly budgeted around $100 million.
 Aja is currently working on Mice and Mystics for DreamWorks Animation.
+As of 2026, there have been no news about it.

 Video game adaptation

 Blacksad: Under the Skin is an adventure video game developed by Pendulo Studios and published by Microïds.
 It was released on 5 November 2019, on PC, PlayStation 4, Xbox One, with a Switch release scheduled for 10 December 2019.
 The idea of adapting Blacksad into a game was proposed by Microïds to Pendulo, as the publisher is owned by the same media conglomerate as Blacksad publisher Dargaud.
 The developer opted to create an original story not based on any particular Blacksad installment, but still took influence and inspiration from the existing series.
 The game was announced in July 2017, and its first teaser trailer was revealed in August 2018.
 By February 2019, the game had been in production for roughly two years.
 It was released on 14 November 2019, and a Nintendo Switch port of the game was released on 10 December 2019, to mixed critical reviews, many reviewers praised its atmosphere as being faithful to the comics, but criticized the game's many bugs, crashes, and long loading times.